Using SSL with mIRC

 the OpenSSL library as described below.

 Where can I download the OpenSSL library?

-Alternatively, you can download the newer version of OpenSSL, OpenSSL 1.0.1e,
+However, you can also download the following versions of OpenSSL from here:

 These versions of the OpenSSL library were created using a default compilation

 If you are using an older version of Windows, you may also need to install the